-- If your test (in step A.3) did not work, and the dye does not seem to penetrate the leather, you can suspect “Burned leather”.
+- If in your test (in step A.3) the dye does not seem to penetrate the leather, you can suspect “Burned leather”.
 Sun, body grease, silicon and hair spray (among other things) can “burn” leather preventing the dye from properly penetrating.
 In that case, adding CAMOSCIO PRO (Liquid version of CAMOSCIO, not included in the restoration kit) to the dye mixture may work.
 It’s worth a shot because if that does not work, we know of nothing else that does.

 - This method is not for changing the color of your leather.
 It is a color restoration process.

 - This restoration process is not the regular maintenance of leather jackets.
 Read How to care for leather jacket article.